jcortial-safran/BasicTools_paper/paper.md

 writer.Close()
 ```

-The mesh is transformed by applying a displacement only on the top part of the skin of the mesh, and morphing the rest of the position of the nodes (see also \autoref{MeshMorphFieldProj}, right image):
+The mesh is transformed by applying a displacement only on the top part of the skin of the mesh, and morphing the rest of the position of the nodes (see also \autoref{fig:MeshMorphFieldProj}, right image):

 ```python
 # Construct an element tag corresponding to the skin of the mesh